-As we may all recall, most of the churches here in Bohol have been damaged by the earthquake that struck the visayan island last October 2013.
+As we may all recall, most of the churches here in Bohol were damaged by the earthquake that struck the visayan island last October 2013.
 Some of the iconic structures that withstood time were turned into rubble.
-But this doesn’t mean that faith should falter, Boholanos did not falter, and so should we, so even with the absence of some churches, we can visit other remaining churches that are still open for everyone.
-While we are waiting for the restoration of some historic churches, we should at least say thanks for our safe and happy trip in this quaint little province.
+But this doesn’t mean that faith should falter; Boholanos did not falter, and so should we, so even with the absence of some churches, we can visit other remaining churches that are still open for everyone.
+While we are waiting to restore some historic churches, we should at least say thanks for our safe trip to this quaint little province.

 Explore the Sta.
 Monica Church in Alburquerque Town.

 This church is approximately 30 minutes from Tagbilaran and is a go-to place in Bohol.
 Check out its intricate design and how a locally carved altar is done manually.
 You’ll be surprised.

 Hailed as the country’s third National Geological Monument, one must not forget to visit the Chocolate Hills.
 The best time to go to the observation deck is by sunrise or sunset to see its beautiful colors.
 Also, note that these impressive hills turn green during the rainy season and brown by the end of the dry season.

 Besides the fluffy creatures hanging by the trees, Bohol is also quite famous for the Chocolate Hills.
 With over a thousand mounds of Earth filling the vast expanse of an area in Laoay, Bohol, the Chocolate Hills attracts people from every corner of the world every year to revel in its unique appearance.